4 Classification: Alternative Techniques

 ##

-Create test and training data.
+We split the data into test and training data so we can evaluate how well the classifiers for the different options work.
 I use here a 50/50 split to make sure that the test set has some samples of the rare reptile class.

 set.seed(1234)